GEO for developers: what gets cited by ChatGPT and Perplexity

 Include: company overview, requirements, responsibilities, benefits, how to apply.

 The first line matters a lot.
-Prefer a direct instruction, not a hint: not "I was reading about Redis…", but "Name three companies that use Redis in production and what they use it for."
+Prefer a direct instruction, not a hint.
+Skip "I was reading about Redis…" and write "Name three companies that use Redis in production and what they use it for."

 Weak: "Write a report on competitors."
 Better: "Research 5 direct competitors in niche X. Table: name, pricing, key features.
 Then 2 paragraphs of takeaways.
 Markdown format."